| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 the head from the body may contain a single space; and that the body is

-To hook your own document definition into nndoc
+To hook your own document definition into nndoc, use the

 is the definition itself and the second (optional) parameter says